THE

 2

-*(Neuropsychology: study of the relationship of belief and behavior to brain structure and function.
+Neuropsychology is the study of the relationship of belief and behavior to brain structure and function.
 The brain is a biological machine analogous to any machine, its optimal performance and behavioral product depend on all parts--brain regions--working properly in relation to each other.
-It is proposed here that a hyper-reactive amygdala's response to perceived threat impacts the early brain with excessive fear emotions that suppress or derange the development of moral sentiments and cognitive independence; resulting in a brain whose cognitive faculty serves primal emotions [Freud's id] by rationalizing justifications and expedient strategies for self-advancing behavior--persistent patterns of deceit, hypocrisy, selfishness, and authoritarian lust for power--rather than providing reasoned restraint and guidance based on truth and ethical principles [superego].
-Selfish ambitions then triumph over moral character; sociopolitical tribes become enemies; and the shadow of autocracy looms over democracy.)
+It is proposed here that a hyper-reactive amygdala's response to perceived threat impacts the early brain with excessive fear emotions that suppress or derange the development of moral sentiments and cognitive independence; resulting in a brain whose cognitive faculty serves primal emotions (Freud's id) by rationalizing justifications and expedient strategies for self-advancing behavior--persistent patterns of deceit, hypocrisy, selfishness, and authoritarian lust for power--rather than providing reasoned restraint and guidance based on truth and ethical principles (superego).
+Selfish ambitions then triumph over moral character; sociopolitical tribes become enemies; and the shadow of autocracy looms over democracy.
 (See also Amygdala Hijack).

-Opposition to human equality results from this failure of the brain's cognitive faculty to develop morally informed moderation of a hyper amygdala's fear generated behavior--xenophobia, greed, aggression, and social/political domination.
+Opposition to human equality results from this failure of the brain's cognitive faculty to develop morally informed moderation of a hyperactive amygdala's fear generated behavior--xenophobia, greed, aggression, and the conservative's social/political dominance seeking to defend advantage and obstruct the advancement of others..
 It is a brain that remains oriented to primal defense responses whose exaggerated assessment of threat in the environment results in a wariness and mistrust that incites what it forebodes--interminable human conflict.
 In the absence of pro-social, empathetic cognitive functionality to moderate fear-based emotions, both threat avoidance and pleasure seeking become highly egocentric, pursuing dominant and exploitative rather than respectful and egalitarian relationship to others.
-The fear-based brain eagerly abandons Truth and moral principle to the expediencies of self-interest in pursuit of economic and political dominance.
-Not democracy, but autocracy is the fear inspired aim of the conservative mind; absolute control to eliminate the threat of democratic change.
+The fear-based brain eagerly abandons Truth and moral principle to the expediencies of self-interest in pursuit of economic and political control.
+Not democracy, but autocracy is the aim of the fear inspired mind; absolute control to eliminate the threat of democratic change.
 Fear seeks the power to be fearless, vulnerability the power to be invulnerable, and selfish desires the power to assure gratification.

 3

 Evolution has selected both selfish and benevolent traits; both have aided human survival.
 Primal fear is initially selfish; it is the brain's instinctual reflex to the perception of imminent danger in the environment; the individual is instantly prepared to run or fight to defend his survival.
 As individuals learned there was greater safety in groups, sociable and cooperative traits were selected.
-And that has, ironically, resulted in a continuing threat to survival--the more primitive, lingering emotions of the fearful brain are in political conflict with the evolved emotions of sympathy with others (conservative reactive opposition to liberal ideas of justice and equality); the selfish pursuit of social superiority as an escape from primal fear, disregards the rights of others... the desire for advantage and superiority denies The Declaration's assertion of "created equal," and the mutual benefits and obligations of cooperative community.
+And that has, ironically, resulted in a continuing threat to survival--the more primitive, lingering emotions of the fearful brain are in political conflict with the evolved emotions of sympathy with others: the conservative reactive opposition to liberal ideas of justice and equality.
+The selfish pursuit of social superiority as an escape from primal fear disregards the rights of others... the desire for advantage and superiority denies The Declaration's assertion of natural equality, and minimizes the mutual benefits and obligations of cooperative community.
 The individual interest versus the common interest is man's ongoing predicament; he is trapped on a selfish-selfless spectrum, and mired in the politics of antagonism between the humanitarian principles of democracy, and the selfish brain's authoritarian pursuit of dominance.
 A government of the people cannot be for the people when the people are not for each other.

 "Selfish and contentious people will not cohere, and without coherence nothing can be effected."
 (Charles Darwin, The Descent Of Man, 1871).

-Genetic inheritance, quality of parenting, personal experiences, education, intensity of sectarian indoctrination (belief and ideology); and critically, the emotional security and affection of the birth environment, determine the environmental conditions that will form the developing brain:
+Genetic inheritance, quality of parenting, personal experiences, education, intensity of sectarian indoctrination (belief and ideology); and critically, the emotional security and affection of the parental environment, determine the experiential conditions that will form the developing brain.
+Whether our infant brain experiences the birth environment as comforting or discomforting will set the stage for our performance in life.

 4